Ei3-kw/MATH3202/a2/doc/B/tealCowDairy.md

 \end{tikzpicture}

 ### Key Insights
-- Since only a single tanker out of each fleet is operational in the optimal strategy, further reduction in maintenance costs is not possible outside of researching alternative maintenance providers with lower daily fees.
+- As travel time is reduced through allowing multiple farms to be visited on each milk run, only a single tanker from each processing facility needs to be utilised in the optimal strategy.
+This reduces the daily cost of maintenance by \$470 compared to the previous solution.
+As each processing facility uses only one tanker, further reduction in maintenance costs is not possible outside of researching alternative maintenance providers with lower daily fees.

+- Unlike the previous solution, each processing facility is now assigned only nearby farms as evidenced by the visual.
+In particular, it can be seen that Happy Cows is no longer assigned to PF1 which contributes to a reduction in travel costs.
+This is a positive factor which provides support for the decision to add multiple farms to each run performed by a tanker.

-- The cost of collections for processing facility 2 is the greatest out of the three facilities by a margin of more than \$200.
+- The cost of collections for PF2 is the greatest out of the three facilities by a margin of more than \$200.
 This correlates with the high travel times associated with milk runs to and from this facility.
 To further optimise collections, Teal Cow Dairy may want to consider reaching out to alternative suppliers within the vicinity of PF2 for which there is a lower cost of collections.

 ## Communication 9
-The mathematical model was again revised to include breaks of 15 minutes between farms on a milk run and 60 minute cleaning breaks between each milk run performed by a tanker.
+In response to your communication regarding driver feedback, the mathematical model was again revised to include breaks of 15 minutes between farms on a milk run and 60 minute cleaning breaks between each milk run performed by a tanker.
+We understand this will reduce the stress on your drivers and is an important factor for consideration.
 The minimum cost of collections in an optimal strategy which accounts for these breaks is \$5633.
 This is an increase of \$947 from the previous minimum cost of collections.

 Broken down by processing facility, the revised times and costs of collections are as follows: